-Laura McCarthy Louden’s father, Lawrence Daniel McCarthy, purchased the farm in 1959.
+Laura’s father, Lawrence, purchased the farm in 1959.
 Leaving Washington, D.C., a writing post with the Associated Press and a sold houseboat in the harbor ~ he searched for open space with land and a farm school to take his writing into the classroom.
 He made a handshake deal with the farmer ready to retire from Cobbler Mountain and settled on $100 an acre, plus the cow and chickens.

 Lawrence began teaching in the nearby town of Marshall.
 He was quickly known for his connection to students, especially those with special needs and disabilities.
 The farm became a learning center for all; a frequent field trip destination.